Homestead-High-School/personal-project-tuckeam/README.md

 Replace this with a daily detail of what you have learned/done.
 This detail should be well formatted, google how-to-create github wiki for more information

+11/8: I learned more about functions, scope of variables, classes, and objects.

 11/7: I learned about while loops. for lopps, vectors, and functions.

 11/5: I learned about outputs, compile and execute,variables, comments, and user input.